-Citizen Space allows you to select whether you would like to create a linear or non-linear online survey consultation.
+Citizen Space allows you to select whether you would like to create a linear or non-linear online survey.

 A linear consultation contains pages in a specified order.
 Respondents complete the online survey in order, page by page from 1 to x, selecting 'Next' at the bottom of each page to move to the next page of questions.
 You must use a linear consultation if you want to set Skip Logic rules.

 A non-linear consultation has an automatically generated ‘contents page’ as the first page after the overview.
 This structure is appropriate for e.g. long and detailed consultation documents, and consultations in which only certain sections of the consultation document may be relevant to a respondent.
 Respondents can pick and choose which area of the consultation they wish to respond to, and in which order.
-Respondents return to the contents after each page (or chapter) of questions they answer.
+Respondents return to the contents after each page of questions they answer.

-An example of a non-linear consultation's content page is shown below:
+An example of a non-linear consultation's contents page is shown below:

 If you choose a non-linear survey structure, then you can add introductory text to the contents page (which can include more engaging detail such as images, videos, maps etc.) via the Online Survey Settings.

 To learn about how to change your survey from a linear format to non-linear, please follow the instructions in the article linked here